xem/3DShomebrew/README.md

 Here's what you need to download and install:

 - The latest version of [DevkitPro](http://devkitpro.org).
-During setup, you can choose to install devkitARM only.
+During setup, you can choose to install devkitARM and ctrulib only, or go for a full install.
 - A C++ compatible IDE like [Netbeans](https://netbeans.org/downloads), or a code editor, like [notepad++](http://notepad-plus-plus.org).
 - An FTP client like [FileZilla](https://filezilla-project.org) or [WinSCP](http://winscp.net) to upload homebrews directly on your 3DS using wi-fi connection. (optional)
 - An image editor like [GIMP](http://www.gimp.org/), to create images for your homebrews. (optional)
 - Latest version of [Python 3.x.x](https://www.python.org), to use advanced features in your homebrews. (optional)

-- Note that [ctrulib](https://github.com/smealum/ctrulib) is automatically installed by DevkitPro, in the libctru folder.
-You can get the latest version [here](https://github.com/smealum/ctrulib/archive/master.zip). (optional)
+Windows users: check your environment variables:

+- Right-click "This PC" and select "Properties".
+- Click "Advanced system settings" (on the left).
+- Click "Environment Variables..." (on the bottom).
+- Highlight the "PATH" variable (on top), click "Edit..." and check that your DevkitARM and Python install folders are present in the text field. (ex: "C:\DevkitPro\DevkitARM\bin", "C:\Python34")
+- If one (or both) are not present, add them at the end, saparated by ";".
+Save and quit.

+Linux users: you'll find more setup info on [3Dbrew](http://3dbrew.org/wiki/Setting_up_Development_Environment)

 ###3DS setup